Are Vacation Rentals Allowed in St. George Utah

 Vacation Rentals and Zoning in St. George, Utah

 In St. George, short-term residential rentals are generally prohibited in residential zones, mobile home zones, agricultural zones, and residential plan development zones.
-There are exceptions, primarily related to planned development zones, which include communities with over a hundred units, offering amenities like golf courses, tennis or pickleball courts, and pools with clubhouses.
+According to the St. George City Business Licensing Department, there are exceptions, primarily related to planned development zones, which include communities with over a hundred units, offering amenities like golf courses, tennis or pickleball courts, and pools with clubhouses.
 Examples of such exceptions include popular areas like Sports Village and Las Palmas in the Green Valley region.

 Another limited exception allows short-term rentals in residential areas, but the criteria are stringent.
 Homeowners can host Airbnb guests if their lot size exceeds two acres, they secure written consent from all neighbors within 300 feet, obtain a business license, and meet strict parking requirements.
 However, it's doubtful that every Airbnb host in the area complies with these rules.